 Step-By-Step Action Plan For Raising Capital from Angel Investors

-The action plan for raising capital from angels and angel groups is as follows:
+The action plan for raising capital from angel funders and groups is as follows:

 There are several things you need to do to prepare yourself and your company to raise capital from angel investors:

-Your business plan details the vision of your company and your action plan for achieving it.
+The plan for your business details the vision of your company and your action plan for achieving it.
 As such, it is a critical document for angel investors to review.

 Private Placement Memorandums or PPMs are documents that are provided to potential investors for a private placement of securities.

-Specifically, the PPM is a document which includes your business plan plus the following information:
+Specifically, the PPM is a document that includes your business plan plus the following information:

 - Summary of Subscription procedures